simoninireland/epydemic/doc/cookbook/dynamic-population.rst

 an interaction between the addition-deletion process and the compartmented model process that's requiring extra code.
-At one level the solution you choose doesn't matter, because the interactions all go through an API and any extra results that you obtain land in the :term:`results dict` alongside the other values.
+At one level the solution you choose doesn't matter, because the interactions all go through an API and any extra results that you obtain land in the results dict alongside the other values.